Textualize/textual/docs/widgets/text_area.md

 The character(s) inserted when you press tab is controlled by setting the `indent_type` attribute to either `tabs` or `spaces`.

 If `indent_type == "spaces"`, pressing ++tab++ will insert up to `indent_width` spaces in order to align with the next tab stop.

+### Undo and redo

+`TextArea` offers `undo` and `redo` methods.

+The `TextArea` uses a heuristic to place *checkpoints* after certain types of edit.
+When you call `undo`, all of the edits between now and the most recent checkpoint are reverted.

+The undo and redo history uses a stack-based system, where a single item on the stack represents a single checkpoint.
+In memory-constrained environments, you may wish to reduce the maximum number of checkpoints that can exist.
+You can do this by passing the `max_checkpoints` argument to the `TextArea` constructor.

+### Read-only mode

+`TextArea.read_only` is a boolean reactive attribute which, if `True`, will prevent users from modifying content in the `TextArea`.

+While `read_only=True`, you can still modify the content programmatically.

+While this mode is active, the `TextArea` receives the `-read-only` CSS class, which you can use to supply custom styles for read-only mode.

 ### Line separators